Skip to main content

 Here is a snapshot for a 25 hour charging session run by one of Plugzio users before their battery reached full capacity.
 As you can see, the amount of power delivered to the vehicle is always constant.

 This makes charging per hour of usage extremely fair to the consumer.
-Here is another example of a Plugzio user which got their battery fully charged over night and paid 50 cents an hour for usage.
+Here is another example of a Plugzio user who got their battery fully charged overnight and paid 50 cents an hour for usage.
 As you can see, the relationship between kWh of usage and time is a straight line.

 Level 2 or Level 3 EV chargers often don't stop taking money from clients on an hourly basis even after the EV's battery is fully charged.
 Some of them even increase the rates when the battery becomes full to encourage turn-over.